 You should always plan your journey and check the latest weather and travel advice.

-If the conditions are bad or a weather warning is in place, ask yourself whether you really need to travel - or if you can delay your journey until conditions improve.
+If the conditions are bad or a weather warning is in place, ask yourself if you can delay your journey until conditions improve.

 If you must travel, plan your journey carefully.